Working Families Tax Credit

 • You must have earned income to qualify.

-• For veterans receiving Department of Veterans Affairs disability benefits before retirement age or military pensions, these benefits count as earned income for WFTC.
-If the veteran has no other source of income, they can still use these benefits to qualify for the WFTC.
+• For veterans receiving Department of Veterans Affairs disability benefits before retirement age or military pensions, these benefits may count as earned income for WFTC.

 Earned income includes: